Wheest/wheest.github.io/_posts/2019-08-08-gcc_building.md

 ### Solution:

 Disable multi-lib support.
-Defintely think about whether or not this solution is right for you.
+Definitely think about whether or not this solution is right for you.

 `./configure --prefix=$(pwd) --enable-languages=c,c++,fortran --disable-werror --disable-multilib`